 The visit lasted for around ten days, with David arriving late, reportedly due to toothache.

-Back in London, the Nivens moved out of Claridges Hotel, and by June were renting a house owned by Winston Churchill’s son Randolph in Catherine Place – a stone’s throw from Buckingham Palace.
+Back in London, the boys and their nanny arrived from California on 14th May, and the Nivens moved out of Claridges Hotel.
+By June they were renting a house owned by Winston Churchill’s son Randolph in Catherine Place – a stone’s throw from Buckingham Palace.
 [If the stone was thrown by a fairly powerful robot].

 “There is not much left of the shy, insecure girl who began modelling in Stockholm a decade ago for 300-400 krona a month,” visiting Swedish journalist Margit Strömmerstedt wrote.
 (300-400 krona was still quite a bit higher than the average male wage in early 1940s Sweden).